tekartik/cv.dart/packages/cv/README.md

 Content Values map helpers.

-These helpers are about helping mapping map fields to named fields.
+These helpers are about mapping map fields to named fields and vice versa.
 Key features:
 - Object to Map conversion
 - Map to Object conversion
 - No code generation
 - All objects are mutable
 - Deals with null and undefined values
+- Field type if final and strongly enforced
+- All fields have final key and mutable values

+TODO: adapters?

 ## Usage